codefellows/seattle-code-301n24/curriculum/class-09/facilitator/LECTURE-EXAMPLE.md

 - **Note**
   - If you are short on time, this can be omitted from class lecture.
 There are official videos that students can watch in lieu of you leading this portion of class.

+### Promises and Async

+- **Why** (5 min)
+  - Node/Express takes advantage of javascript's asynchronous coding pattern
+  - We don't want to always write "blocking" code
+  - We don't always need to wait for code to complete
+  - Javascript is really good at it -- we can use this idea to multi-task
+- **What** (10 min)
+  - The Event Loop and Call Stack
+    - Detect async patterns and push that to the side for a while
+  - Promises and Callbacks
+- **How** (30 min)
+  - Run a promise demo that showcases how things can be out of order
+  - Focus on the syntax and when/how we process data
+  - `.then()` and `.catch()` and how they interact with the process
+  - How does Javascript process code?

+* The first thing we need to agree on is that not everything happens in sequence.
+* We have already experienced some measure of "Event Driven" programming (event listeners) where code that you write doesn't actually run until something triggers it (or even, never)
+* There are other instances where code doesn't run in the order it appears, or that you think it does.
+* Javascript (both Node and in the browser -- they share the "V8" engine) has the ability to recognize code that might take a while to run.
+  * It runs this code in a separate process, off to the side
+  * When it finishes, the code that was written to handle the result then gets to run.
+  * In the meantime, Javascript allows your other code to go on in sequence.
+* This system is known as the "Event Loop"
+  * The Javascript system runs code that can be run.
+  * When it encounters something asynchronous, it starts it off to the side
+  * Continues with other code
+  * Picks up the async stuff when it gets back.
+  * And so on.
+* (This is a great time to be drawing a simple picture of this)
+  * Don't do a full call stack / callback queue drawing, just the basic loop

+- One way that Javascript handles asynchronous tasks is with "Promises"

+* A "promise" is exactly that ... your code promises to do some work and then either say "Ok I did it, here's some data" or "I failed"
+  * OK = "Resolve"
+    * Any data "resolved" is given to you to process
+    * A code block called `.then()` handles a good promise and gets that data
+  * "I Failed" = Reject
+    * `.catch()` handles the rejections and gets any error as it's param
+    * A `.catch()` can "return" a good value and then any subsequent `.then()` blocks can continue to work.
+    * In essence, `.catch()` can patch things up if it wants.
+  * **promise demo**

 ## Refactoring

 **Code refactoring** is the process of restructuring existing computer code—changing the inner workings without changing its external behavior.
 Refactoring is intended to improve nonfunctional attributes of the software.